A camper parked by a lake facing the mountains

 Stretching Your Travel Budget

-When we find a campsite near me that’s free it immediately opens up other great places to spend our money that improves the whole travel experience.
+When we find a campsite near me that’s free, it immediately opens up other great places to spend our money and improves the whole travel experience.

 Saving the cost of one night of a stay at a full hookup RV campground can pay for a family of four to get into a local museum or for a couple to take a guided boat tour down the river.